AXEL Trading 13.4% Lower Over Last Week (AXEL)

 According to CryptoCompare, “AXEL Go is a cloud storage and file-sharing application that is designed to combine a simple, intuitive user interface with powerful capabilities.
 AXEL Go is driven by two different decentralized technologies: the InterPlanetary File System (IPFS) and blockchain.
 AXEL Go uses its own cryptocurrency, the AXEL Token, as the fuel to facilitate sharing across the network.
 Every time the user shares a file, a small proportion of an AXEL Token is spent. “

 It is usually not possible to buy alternative cryptocurrencies such as AXEL directly using US dollars.
-Investors seeking to acquire AXEL should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy AXEL using one of the aforementioned exchanges.
+Investors seeking to trade AXEL should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy AXEL using one of the aforementioned exchanges.

 Receive News & Updates for AXEL Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AXEL and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.